ppizarror/FNELEM-GPU/README.md

 ### Model

-Model class is the base object for defining a problem.
-It needs the number of degrees of freedom, the dimension (actually only 2D is supported), the nodes, elements, restraints, loads and load patterns.
+The model class is the base object for defining a problem.
+It needs the number of degrees of freedom, the dimension (actually, only 2D is supported), the nodes, elements, restraints, loads, and load patterns.

 ```cpp
 Model *model = new Model(dimension, number_degrees_of_freedom);